 The only requirement to be considered for operational membership is that you are 18 or over and able to walk at least five miles in two hours.
 You must also undertake an enhanced DBS check.

 What will being a member of HANTSAR involve?

 HANTSAR is available for callout 24 hours a day, 365 days a year.
 Whilst we understand that work and family commitments are priorities you should be willing to make every effort to respond to callouts and training whenever possible.
 Callouts may occur while you are at work, home or in the middle of the night.
 Callouts can occur while you are asleep and you may still have to attend work the following day.
 Fortunately, many employers will make allowances for employees who provide emergency services to their community.
 However, it is your responsibility to discuss your Search and Rescue duties with your employer to check whether it is possible to leave work during your normal working hours.
 If your employer does not support your Search and Rescue activities, let us know and we will try to avoid calling you out during working hours.

 You should bear in mind that joining HANTSAR will not only require a degree of sacrifice from you but also your family, friends and employer.
 Please make sure you are being fair to them before you join HANTSAR.
 If you already have a busy lifestyle with little free time on your hands, you should probably reconsider joining.
-While the time commitment varies, you can generally count on spending at least two evenings a month training in order to maintain and improve your competence in the skills and techniques needed to be an efficient searcher.
+While the time commitment varies, you can generally count on spending at least two evenings and one weekend morning a month training in order to maintain and improve your competence in the skills and techniques needed to be an efficient searcher.
 This is on top of any callouts we may respond to.

 While we recognise you will not always be available, your lifestyle, work, and other commitments should be somewhat flexible to allow you to participate in searches.
 Members should be able to attend at least 50% of the activities to maintain proficiency in the wide variety of skills needed to be an active member of the unit.